RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

 ---
 wts:
-    title: '09 - Create a VM with a Template'
+    title: '10 - Create a VM with a Template'
-    module: 'Module 02 - Core Azure Services'
+    module: 'Module 3: Describe core solutions and management tools'
 ---
-# 09 - Create a VM with a Template
+# 10 - Create a VM with a Template

 In this walkthrough, we will deploy a virtual machine with a QuickStart template and examine monitoring capabilities.